Holiday Marketing Campaigns: 40+ Inspiring Ad Examples (Updated in 2022!)

-Most brands in 2020 played it safe by depicting scenes of people a-carolling at an acceptably safe social distance or within social bubbles.
+Most brands in 2020 played it safe by depicting scenes of people maintaining an acceptably safe social distance.
 That made this ad by OREO stand out a bit more.

 A beautiful, artistic example of storytelling that goes beyond selling to actually creating a connective experience with the audience.